 We designed a digital platform, called My Reading In Motion, that enables teachers to better fit the program into their school day, and continue implementing it with or without a coach’s support.
 It’s been so successful that the organization has stopped printing its physical book.
 Teachers can now access the curriculum whenever they need it, and can target interventions for at-risk students with much more precision.

 Our work together helped Reading in Motion to reimagine its programming through the eyes of its end users—teachers.
 RIM staff created programmatic elements such as a teacher-facing orientation video, a “quiet coaching” practice and a materials marketplace.
 They also prototyped and rolled out a new peer-coaching model, where teachers are trained by RIM coaches to lead the program within their school communities.
 That program, which began as a prototype, has now become an important part of the Reading in Motion offering.

 We worked closely with stakeholders throughout Reading in Motion for almost two years, and created multiple learning experiences along the way – from formalized workshops and coaching sessions to end-user research training and immersion.

 I was going back over the concepts, and I was amazed at how many have taken hold.”

-Finally, our time together helped Reading in Motion to culturally embrace the concept of prototyping.
+Our time together helped the Reading in Motion team to embrace the concept of prototyping.
 Whereas before they would pilot a new idea for an entire school year, then determine its success, now they are much more comfortable creating multiple versions, quickly and cheaply, then using them to gather feedback and move forward.
 With significantly shorter learning cycles, the organization has become more nimble, responsive and innovative.